fastify/fastify/docs/Migration-Guide-V3.md

 ### Changed schema validation options ([#2023](https://github.com/fastify/fastify/pull/2023))

 We have replaced `setSchemaCompiler` and `setSchemaResolver` options with `setValidatorCompiler` to enable future tooling improvements.
+To deepen this change [read the article](https://dev.to/eomm/validation-and-serialization-in-fastify-v3-2e8l).

 **v2:**